 4. Something You’re Already Legally Required to Do:

-• If a police officer promises to protect your house in exchange for money, that’s not valid consideration because it’s already their job.
+If someone is already legally obligated to do something, it cannot be used as consideration.
+For example, if a police officer agrees to protect your house in exchange for money, that’s not valid consideration because they are already paid to do that job.

-• The seller gives you the car (their consideration).
+The seller gives you the car (their valid consideration).

 How Courts Look at Consideration

-Courts don’t usually care if the consideration is equal in value.
-For example, if you agree to sell a car worth £1,000 for just £100, the court won’t stop you.
-What matters is that something of value was exchanged, even if the deal seems unfair.
+When reviewing a contract, courts are mostly concerned with whether there is valid consideration in the agreement.
+Courts do not usually check if the consideration is equal in value.
+For example, if someone agrees to sell a car worth £1,000 for just £100, the court will not stop the deal just because it seems unbalanced.

 However, the court will step in if:

-• The agreement involves fraud, misrepresentation, or illegal activities.
+The contract involves fraud, misrepresentation, or illegal activities.

-Consideration is a key part of any contract.
-It ensures both sides give or promise something of value, making the agreement fair and enforceable.
-Whether you’re entering a business deal, hiring someone, or settling a dispute, understanding consideration is essential.
+In summary, consideration is a key part of any binding contract.
+It ensures that both sides give or promise something of value, making the contract fair, valid, and enforceable.
+Whether you’re entering a commercial contract, agreeing to an employment arrangement, or negotiating a settlement, understanding consideration is vital for ensuring your agreement is legally sound.

-If you need help with contracts, contact Canko Law Firm today for expert advice and support.
-We’ll make sure your agreements are strong and legally sound.
+If you have questions or need help with commercial contracts, contact Canko Law Firm today for professional support.
+We’ll make sure your agreements are strong, and your business is protected.